elgbar/EnumsK/README.md

 		send "%all values from enum Capability%" #They are listed in the order they were declared send "%value ""OK"" from enum ""Sword""%"
 		send "%value 455 from enum Capability%"
+		send "%|Capability.TEST::*|%"
+		send "%|Capability.TEST.test1|%"
 ```

 ## Performance

+#### Note: This should be taken with a grain of salt since the code have been changed since when I performed these tests.
 My tests shows that **accessing enums are slightly faster** than accessing normal global variables.
 In the test you set a local variable to an enum or a global variable.
 This you do 100 000 times.
 To further smooth out the score I did the test 10 times each.
 This gives me:

 **Enums takes an average of 536.27ms** <p>